 Using an instance of PSADMIN that was launched from the network drive.

 Outputting reports to a location on the network drive.

-Note: This section applies only to Tuxedo-managed servers (application server, Process Scheduler server, and search servers).
+Note: This section applies only to Tuxedo-managed servers (application server and Process Scheduler server).
 It does not apply to PIA domains.

 Any PeopleSoft processes that reference mapped network drives by their drive letters in this environment must be able to find the drives, and must have appropriate permission to access them.
 In Windows Server, the operating system does not provide this access directly.

 PeopleSoft uses Tuxedo's Oracle ProcMGR service and an associated environment variable, TM_TUXIPC_MAPDRIVER, to gain access to the network drives.
 You must configure these elements to provide the appropriate access before you start any PeopleSoft servers or other processes.

 Determine which shared network directories your PeopleSoft system will need to access with a drive and directory path.

 In your Microsoft Windows system, make sure that the shared network directories are available, and grant the domain administrator privileges to access them.

 Access the Services utility in Windows Control Panel.

 In the Oracle ProcMGR service properties, ensure that the “log on as” account is the account with domain administrator privileges for the required shared directories.